Keto Tostadas

 Get My Macros + Recipes →Frequently Asked Questions

-Three things cause soft shells.
-First, the oil is not hot enough.
-It should be around 350F (use a thermometer or test with a small piece of dough, which should sizzle immediately when dropped in).
-Second, the shells were not fried long enough.
+I ran into this early on, and it came down to three things.
+First, the oil was not hot enough.
+It should be around 350F, and I always test with a small piece of dough (it should sizzle immediately).
+Second, I was not frying long enough.
 Each side needs a full 2 to 3 minutes until deep golden brown.
-Third, the dough was rolled too thick.
-Press or roll the tortillas to about 1/8 inch thick so they can cook through completely before the outside burns.
+Third, my dough was too thick.
+I press or roll to about 1/8 inch now.
+One of my readers, Denise, confirmed this: she switched from 1/4 inch to 1/8 inch and got the oil up to 375F, and that is when the crunch showed up.

 Can I bake these tostada shells instead of frying them?

-You can bake them at 375F for 12 to 15 minutes, flipping halfway through.
-They will get firm and lightly crispy, but they will not have the same deep crunch that frying produces.
+I have baked them at 375F for 12 to 15 minutes, flipping halfway through.
+They get firm and lightly crispy, but they do not have the same deep crunch that frying produces.
 If you bake them, brush both sides with a thin layer of oil before putting them in the oven.
-For the crispiest results, frying is the better method.
+For the crispiest results, I always go back to frying.

-What protein powder works best for keto tostada shells?
+What protein powder works best for the shells?

 Can I make the tostada shells ahead of time?

-Yes.
-Fry the shells, let them cool completely, and store them in an airtight container with parchment paper between each shell to prevent sticking.
+I do this almost every week.
+Fry the shells, let them cool completely, and store in an airtight container with parchment paper between each one to prevent sticking.
 They keep at room temperature for 3 days.
 When you are ready to eat, reheat in a 350F oven for 3 to 5 minutes.
-I often make a double batch of shells on Sunday so weeknight assembly takes under 10 minutes.
+I often make a double batch on Sunday so weeknight assembly takes under 10 minutes.

 Made these Tuesday and my 12-year-old stacked his shell like he was trying to break it.
 Ground beef, extra cheese, lettuce piled way too high.
 Shell held up through the whole thing.
 He's already asking when we're having them again.